2025 Award of Excellence

 Philip Romani, Community Service

-Phil Romani is an alumni of SPHS Class of 1979.
+Phil Romani is an alumnus of the SPHS Class of 1979.
 He is an outstanding citizen who always follows the “Pay if forward” ideology.
 Throughout his life Philip has given a helping hand, volunteered and been a wonderful example of how all should aspire to be.
 Phil has gone to soup kitchens to help feed people.
 He has sat on several non-profit boards and PTA’S. If something needed to be repaired in schools, he was the first volunteer to start doing the repairs.
 He has worked closely with the Mummers Museum.
 He is the co-captain of the Flying Dutchman Mummers Brigade.
 The Flying Dutchman is the only Brigade that the members are people with special needs.

 Philip evolved the Flying Dutchman Brigade to the Flying Dutchman Foundation, a non-profit organization that aids parents and caretakers of people with special needs.
 Being a part of the ‘Brigade’ is not limited to only the New Years Parade but several Parades throughout the year.
 The Foundation provides monetary support to anyone that has special needs to pay for their costumes or whatever fees are required for participate in any parade